quiltdata/quilt/docs/advanced-features/tabulator.md

 resources.
 For convenience, Quilt Stack provides a pre-configured workgroup and policy for open query -- they can be found in the stack outputs:

-1. `TabulatorOpenQueryPolicyArn`: the ARN of the managed policy -- attach this to a relevant IAM role (or copy the statements to your own policy).
+1. `TabulatorOpenQueryPolicyArn`: attach this managed policy to a relevant IAM role (or copy the statements directly to your own role/policy).

-2. `TabulatorOpenQueryWorkGroup`: the name of the workgroup -- configure your Athena client or connector to use that (or create your own with the same results output configuration).
+2. `TabulatorOpenQueryWorkGroup`: configure your Athena client or connector to use this workgroup (or create your own with the same results output configuration).

 ![Tabulator Resources](../imgs/admin-tabulator-resources.png)